2 Nautical Days in Nice

 Cathédrale Saint-Nicolas

-Serving as a symbol of the historical ties between Russia and France, Cathédrale Saint-Nicolas was constructed to serve the large Russian community that settled in Nice in the late 19th and early 20th centuries, built upon the site where the son of Tsar Alexander II died.
+Serving as a symbol of the historic ties between Russia and France, Cathédrale Saint-Nicolas was constructed to serve the large Russian community that settled in Nice during the late 19th and early 20th centuries, built upon the site where the son of Tsar Alexander II died.

-Inside, the cathedral boasts an array of religious icons, frescoes, and woodwork that are exemplary of Russian ecclesiastical art, remaining as a vital center for the Orthodox community of worshippers in Nice.
+Inside, the cathedral boasts an array of religious icons, frescoes, and woodwork that are exemplary showcases of Russian ecclesiastical art, remaining a vital center for the Orthodox community of worshippers in Nice today.
 Open every day from 9:00 AM - 1:00 PM and then from 2:00 - 6:00 PM, you can wander inside the church without paying any fees!

 How Much Do Two Days in Nice Cost?

-Following the above itinerary detailing things to do in Nice France cost me $685.73, or $342.87 per day, as a recent graduate on a budget:
+Following the above itinerary detailing things to do in Nice France cost me $685.73, or $342.87/day, as a recent graduate on a budget:

 If you’re on a tighter budget, skip the perfume making experience at Molinard (or don’t!…this was one of the most unique travel experiences I’ve had thus far and I can’t recommend it enough).
 You could also opt out of the paid museums and visit free historic sites like the cathedrals around town.